Make voluntary contributions to your super.

 The best way to find out if you’re eligible for the FHSSS financial hardship provision is to contact the ATO directly.
 You’ll have to provide evidence as part of your FHSSS application that shows how the hardship event resulted in you losing your property.

-Regardless of whether the additional super contributions you’re making for your home deposit come from your before-tax income (concessional contributions) or after-tax income (non-concessional contributions), the contribution caps still apply.
+Regardless of whether the additional super contributions you’re making for your home deposit come from your before-tax income (concessional contributions) or after-tax income (non-concessional contributions), the current contribution caps still apply.

-The total amount of concessional contributions you can make in a year is $27,500.
-For non-concessional contributions, it’s 110,000 per year.
 However, there are some instances where you may be able to make contributions above this amount.

 Making larger concessional or non-concessional contributions